daostack/arc/docs/contracts/VotingMachines/README.md

 # VotingMachine

-***VotingMachine*** is a pluggable component, provided by DAOstack, which can be use by a DAO's schemes to manage a voting process on a certain proposal.
+***VotingMachine*** is a pluggable component, provided by DAOstack, which can be used by a DAO's schemes to manage a voting process on a certain proposal.

-The VotingMachine maintains the voting process ,the proposals to vote on ,collect votes and determines the winning vote according to pre define DAO's configuration.
+The VotingMachine maintains the voting process and the proposals to vote on, collect votes, and determines the winning vote according to the DAO's pre-defined configuration.

-In some cases, such as GenesisProtocol, it also collect stakes, promote proposals and maintains a reputation flow for participants according to pre define DAO's configuration.
+In some cases, such as GenesisProtocol, it also collect stakes, promotes proposals, and maintains a reputation flow for participants according to the DAO's pre-defined configuration.

 Each VotingMachine use its own [decision method](#basic-decisions-methods-used-by-votingmachines) and has its own voting choices range.